Are you searching for things to do in Guatemala City?

 If you can look beyond the safety issues and the cultural challenges which are apparent here, you’ll have a truly special time getting to know Guatemala City’s various appeals.

-So, where would you like to go and see first?
+So, if you are backpacking Guatemala soon, where would you like to go and see first while in the capital?
 What impressed you the most?

 📌 Like this article?
 Pin it…